Santa Rosa County’s Board of County Commissioners passed a wildflower resolution in July 2016.See a copy.

-Action: Gulf County has many beautiful roads in the more rural areas of the interior of the county.
-Some of these roadsides already have reduced mowing to conserve wildflowers and to protect pollinators.
-Plans are to continue to expand the wildflower areas on both state and county roads where wildflowers are occurring naturally.
+Action: The county has many beautiful roadsides in its rural interior.
+Before the resolution’s adoption, some of these roadsides already were being managed with reduced mowing to conserve wildflowers and protect pollinators.
+Plans are to continue to expand wildflower areas on both state and county roads where wildflowers naturally occur.

 Contact: Lesley Cox

 Certified Green Guide

 In the spring of 2008 after the Big Bend Scenic Byway had been designated, Franklin County resident Lesley Cox suggested Franklin County adopt a right-of-way mowing regime to benefit wildflowers.
 In summer 2009, Wakulla County approved a FDOT pilot project to preserve native wildflowers.
 Since both of these counties are part of the Scenic Byway, it seemed a perfect fit to extend the wildflower experience into Franklin County.
 The proposed resolution was first presented in 2011, but was tabled.
 On March 6, 2012, the Franklin County Board of Commissioners passed the wildflower resolution.
 See a copy.